 Edit Software Screen

-The site is still being used by the ISOM department.
+The site was still being used by the ISOM department at the time I left the University.
 The majority of emails to the admin are students wanting additional keys to install the software, or who have had trouble installing the software itself.
 It is extremely rare for anyone to have trouble with the site itself.

 Feedback from the administrator is that it is very easy to do the required maintenance to add new software packages and remove old ones.
 Students appreciate the simple interface and the ability to retrieve keys issued in the past.